My Love Is Like...Wo: Legacy

-In her interview with Singersroom former Bad Boy signee turned indie recording artist D∆WN praised Mýa as a dancer and her "My Love Is Like...Wo" video, commenting, "That’s something I want people to see as an R&B artist, because you haven’t seen any R&B artist do that many techniques and styles since really, Mýa.
+In her interview with Singersroom former Bad Boy signee turned indie recording artist Dawn Richard praised Mýa as a dancer and her "My Love Is Like...Wo" video, commenting, "That’s something I want people to see as an R&B artist, because you haven’t seen any R&B artist do that many techniques and styles since really, Mýa.
 She was tap dancing in one of her videos.
 She was one of the first artists to really push different styles of dance in her videos."
 Speaking on behalf of "My Love Is Like...Wo" and its video, she gushed, In “[My Love is Like] Whoa” she was tap dancing and she did a little bit of hip-hop, then there was jazz moments."
 Concluding, Mýa was "really pushing the bar."
 Australian singer Nicole Millar covered "My Love Is Like...Wo" with DJ/producer Zuri Akoko for their Covers EP (2015).
 Out of the three tracks they chose to cover, Nicole cited "My Love Is Like...Wo" as her favorite cover.